Mahaboobsab/Swift-UI-QA/README.md

 # Swift UI - QA
 Consist important interview Questions &amp; Answer's

+## Question 1: 🚀 What is BGTaskScheduler?

+**BGTaskScheduler (iOS 13+) allows your app to run background tasks even when the app is not in the foreground.**

+- BGTaskScheduler allows iOS to run your code in the background at optimal times.
+- You register a task, schedule it, and handle the work when iOS wakes your app.
+- BGAppRefreshTask → small, frequent, network updates
+- BGProcessingTask → heavy background tasks (sync, ML, upload)
+- System decides timing based on battery, power, user habits
+- Must reschedule a new task inside the handler

+**BGTaskScheduler runs your code in background when the system allows, while URLSession background tasks let iOS perform long uploads/downloads even if your app is killed.**

 ## Question 1: What is the difference between .task {} and .onAppear {}?
 <img width="741" height="305" alt="Screenshot 2025-12-02 at 11 03 14 PM" src="https://github.com/user-attachments/assets/af9f9fcb-564e-4c3a-8a9f-a2b98f4953d4" />